bane-stealthium/gpubreach/src/README.md

 ### Transfer APP:

-To transfer arbitrary RW to another process, you can use this command and relace `<non-blocking program>` with a non-blocking program (e.g. with nohup), or you may modify app_transfer to be similar to the behavior of CPU-exploit, where you manually start up programs.
-The requirement for the program is just you place 0x646464... in the arbitrary RW pointer you want, and 0x464646... to the page table pointer that you want to use to modify mapping.
+To transfer arbitrary RW to another process, you can use this command and replace `<non-blocking program>` with a non-blocking program (e.g., with nohup), or you may modify app_transfer to be similar to the behavior of CPU-exploit, where you manually start up programs.
+The requirement for the program is just to place 0x646464... in the arbitrary RW pointer you want, and 0x464646... to the page table pointer that you want to use to modify mapping.
 See `data_scripts/ml_exploit/torch_attacker.cu` and `data_scripts/cupqc_exploit/attacker_dumper.cu` as example.
 ```bash
 # Demo
 python3 gpubreach.py app_transfer --n_step1 24109 -t 0.2 -s 15 -c "$BREACH_ROOT/flip_config_sample/FLIP_LEFT_TMPL.ini" -a "<non-blocking program>"